 Marie has been working as a consultant for ECS since October 2017.
 She completed her bachelor’s degrees in Psychology, Sociology, and Social Work from the University of Regina and has been working with individuals and families for over ten years.
 Marie works closely with government systems and community based organizations to reduce gaps for individuals with cognitive disabilities, and provides advocacy, consultation, and behavioural support plans for individuals and their families who are living with cognitive disabilities.

 Marie chose social work because she wanted to make a difference in peoples lives.
 A fun fact about Marie is that she loves penguins.

 Janelle Wilson, BHJ, Consultant

 Janelle enjoys working directly with people as she appreciates hearing their stories and doing what she can to help them reach their full potential.
-She feels this career of human services challenges her in ways few other careers could as she is always learning from both her clients and co-workers.
+She feels this career of human services challenges her in ways few other careers could as she is always learning from both her clients and other professionals

 Outside of work, Janelle enjoys spending time outdoors with her two young children and her husband.
 She also enjoys fitness and running.